Fight Traffic Ticket in UtahPage OverviewSUMMARY: How to Fight a Utah Traffic Ticket

-After getting a Utah traffic ticket, you have two ways to plead by the date listed on your citation: guilty or not guilty.
-Failing to either pay or contest the ticket could result in a warrant for your arrest and a suspended driver's license.
-If you've misplaced it altogether, visit our page on lost UT traffic tickets.
+Failing to either pay or fight the traffic ticket could result in a warrant for your arrest and a suspended UT driver's license.
+If you've misplaced your traffic ticket altogether, visit our page on lost UT traffic tickets.

-- Option to take defensive driving course to reduce points on driving record
+- Option to take defensive driving course to reduce driving record points.

 (Plead Not Guilty)

-If you decide not to pay the traffic ticket and fight the charges instead, you can dispute the traffic citation by appearing in court and entering a plea of not guilty.
-Check on your ticket for the payment deadline; this date also serves as your actual court appearance date for disputing the citation.
-Keep in mind that when you contest a traffic ticket, you aren’t guaranteed lesser charges or dismissal.
-But if you lose the battle and are convicted, you still have a few options to reduce the points on your driving record.
-You might also consider hiring a traffic ticket attorney to help you navigate the UT traffic court system.
+If you decide not to pay your UT traffic ticket and fight the charges instead, you can dispute the violation by appearing in court and entering a plea of " not guilty."
+Check on your traffic ticket for the payment deadline.
+This date also serves as your actual court appearance date for disputing the citation.

-The other alternative, pleading guilty, means paying the traffic ticket.
-The court will add points to your driving record for the violation(s), and you could see an increase in your auto insurance rate.
-For full details on the steps you need to take, visit our page on UT traffic ticket payment.
+The other alternative to fighting your charge is pleading "guilty," which means paying the traffic ticket.
+The court will add points to your Utah driving record for the violation(s), and you could see an increase in your auto insurance rate.
+For full details on the steps you need to take, visit our page on UT traffic ticket payments.

 Avoid Being Issued a Warrant

-Don't ignore the ticket; that will cost you more in the long run.
+Don't ignore your traffic ticket as doing so will cost you more in the long run.
 Determine how you will plead and then look into the course of action you must take before the deadline on your citation.
-If you don’t act in time, the court can issue a warrant for your arrest and suspend your driver's license.
-Not being able to make the court date is not a valid excuse.
+If you fail to respond in time, the court can issue an arrest warrant and suspend your UT driver's license.
+Simply not being able to make the court date is not a valid excuse.

-Rather than missing your court appearance and facing even more penalties, contact the court to reschedule.
-If you plan on paying and can't meet the payment deadline, inquire about pushing that date back.
-It might be worth a shot.
+Rather than missing your court appearance and facing even more penalties, be sure to contact the court to reschedule.
+If you plan on paying and can't meet the payment deadline, inquire about changing the date to give you more time to pay.

 Locate the State Court

-Your Utah traffic ticket should include court contact info and address.
+Your Utah traffic ticket should include the relevant court contact information and address.
 If not, look online at the state's court directory.
 If you were cited by the Utah Highway Patrol (UHP), use its online local office finder.

-To dispute your traffic ticket, you must appear in court and enter your plea not guilty.
-After that, try negotiating with the prosecuting attorney; you might be able to come to an agreement.
+To fight your traffic ticket in Utah, you must appear in court and enter your " not guilty" plea.
+Afterwards, try negotiating with the prosecuting attorney as you may be able to come to an agreement.
 If not, a trial will be scheduled so you can recount your side of the story to a judge or jury.

-Keep in mind that when you go before the judge or jury to plead your case, the law enforcement officer who cited you will be doing the same.
+When you go before the judge or jury to fight your charge, the law enforcement officer who cited you will be doing the same.
 Therefore, you want to be well prepared.
 This is your chance to also call any witnesses to testify.
 The prosecutor might also be subpoenaing witnesses.

 The judge or jury will then render a verdict.
-If you're found not guilty and the charges are dropped, you won't have to pay the ticket but instead will likely still have to pay court fees of some sort (and of course, your attorney fees if applicable).
-If you are found guilty, the judge will inform you of how to pay the traffic ticket fines and the penalties of your sentence.
-Typically, this means added points on your driving record.
+If you're found " not guilty" and the charges are dropped, you won't have to pay the traffic ticket but will likely still have to pay court fees of some sort (and your attorney fees, if applicable).
+If you are found "guilty," the judge will inform you of how to pay the traffic ticket fines and the penalties of your sentence.
+Typically, this means points added to your UT driving record.

-Whether you are found guilty or not, be sure the state record of your points is accurate.
-Following a traffic citation, it's wise to check your driving record.
-Give the court time to process the verdict, and then double check that the points you see on file correspond.
-Additional points could mean increased auto insurance rates and getting one step closer to driver's license suspension.
-To clean up your driving record, check out our page on point reduction.
+Whether you are found " guilty" or "not guilty," be sure the state's record of your points is accurate.
+After a conviction of a traffic violation, it's wise to check your driving record.
+Give the court time to process the verdict and then verify the points on file correspond.
+Additional points could mean increased auto insurance rates and getting one step closer to a driver's license suspension.
+To clean up your driving record, check out our page on defensive driving courses.

-If you’re found guilty and you’ve paid your ticket and court fines and fees, inquire with your auto insurance company on how the violation will affect your rates.
-Because points stay on your record for up to three years, you could see an increase in your insurance premium the next time you renew your policy.
+If you were found " guilty," and paid your ticket fees and court fines, inquire with your auto insurance company on how the violation will affect your rates.
+Since points stay on your record for up to 3 years, you could see an increase in your insurance premium the next time you renew your policy.
 Get ahead of the added expense by shopping online to compare auto insurance rates.Other Topics in This Section